Is Marriage Counseling Right to Go through?

 If you can get over the hump of entering relationship therapy, the rewards are often much greater.
 In many cases, couples get an immediate short-term boost.
 This is partly down to a sense of relief that something is finally being done, but mainly because our partner agreeing to this ordeal is concrete proof that she or he cares.

 One of the biggest factors in the success of marriage counseling is the counselor.
 Almost every counselor in the world says that they do marriage counseling, but most never received any training.
-Often, they got a degree in psychology or therapy and feel that they can do it.
+Often, they get a degree in psychology or therapy and feel that they can do it.
 Marriage counseling isn’t just one person and his or her issues.
 It’s two people, their issues, and the interaction and dynamics of those issues.

 Marriage counseling isn’t just counseling- it’s a learned skill that requires a specialist.
 It’s important to choose a therapist who has experience working with couples and who is a good fit for both you and your partner.
 If both partners don’t feel comfortable with the therapist, this can negatively impact progress; or one person may prematurely drop out.